Joziani/Joziani/README.md

 - 🌱 I currently use **Python** and **R** to do analysis.

-- 📝 I regulary write articles on [Statistical Analysis, Machine Learning](Statistical Analysis, Machine Learning)
+- 📝 I regulary write articles on Statistical Analysis, Machine Learning and AI.

 <p align="left">
 <h3 align="left">Connect with me:</h3>